blund/alan/README.md

 #### Symbols
 The first field contains a _symbol_.
 When an _m-configuration_ is executed, a _symbol_ is read from memory, and a branch is selected if its symbol corresponds to the one that is read.

-In the snippet above, the symbols used were `none` and `else`.
-These are two special keywords, corresponding to a blank piece of memory and "any symbol" respectively.
-Other than these, all ascii characters are valid symbols, except for `0` and `ÿ` (which are used internally to represend `none` and `else`).
+_Symbols_ in this case denotes ascii characters and the keywords `none` and `else`. `none` represents a blank piece of memory, and `else` means the branch matches any symbol read.
+It is worth noting here that `ÿ` (`0xFF`) is not a valid symbol, as it is used to represent `else` internally.
+Neither can you actually refer to the _space_ symbol in a configuration, but the `none` keyword translates literally to a space (`0x20`), so that is no issue.
+Other than that, all sensible ascii letters should be usable.

 #### Operations
 The next fields contain the operations to perform for the current branch.
 This can be a series of several operations, separated by commas.
 The defined operations are: